SystemsApproach/7E/introduction/architecture.rst

    The OSI 7-layer model.

 Starting at the bottom and working up, the *physical* layer handles the transmission of raw bits over a communications link.
 The *data link* layer then collects a stream of bits into a larger aggregate called a *frame*.
 Network adaptors, along with device drivers running in the node’s operating system, typically implement the data link level.
 This means that frames, not raw bits, are actually delivered to hosts.
 The *network* layer handles routing among nodes within a packet-switched network.
 At this layer, the unit of data exchanged among nodes is typically called a *packet* rather than a frame, although they are fundamentally the same thing.
 The lower three layers are implemented on all network nodes, including switches within the network and hosts connected to the exterior of the network.
-The *transport* layer then implements what we have up to this point been calling a *process-to-process channel*.
+The *transport* layer then implements what we sometimes refer to as a *process-to-process channel*.
 Here, the unit of data exchanged is commonly called a *message* rather than a packet or a frame.
 The transport layer and higher layers typically run only on the end hosts